Chirpee Flowers by Steph Willoughby

 Flower Girl Baskets

+Vogue and Tatler recommended White Wedding supplier.
 Chirpee flowers offer bespoke designs or wedding packages to suit all budgets and personalities.
-We are a personal service florist who can visit your venue or home with you to discuss your plans.
-A Chelsea Gold medal winner with over twenty years experience who can guide you through the planning process with expertise.
-Don't worry, just because we are an award winning florist doesn't mean we are expensive, we believe we are great value for money!
+We are a personal service florist who can visit your venue with you, to discuss your plans.
+A Chelsea Gold medal winner with over twenty years experience, and who has created flowers for hundreds of weddings, we can guide you through the planning process with expertise.
+You will be in very safe hands.
+Don't worry, just because we are an award winning florist doesn't mean we are expensive, we believe we are fantastic value for money!
 We love to get to know our couples so we can create designs that are just you.
-We offer marquee, hotel, barn decoration, large floral hanging chandeliers to the intimate venue decorated with jam jars.
+We offer marquee, hotel, barn decoration, large floral hanging chandeliers to the intimate venue.
 Whatever you need let us know.
 Yes, we are slightly obsessed with flowers - but it means we care a great deal!
 Contact us today for your Free gift - " Guide to choosing wedding flowers" written by Chirpee.
 Email email@example.com

 Personal Message from the Manager